google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/content.markdown

    better; often these are background images, patterns and gradients.
 We will cover this in the [next article]({{site.baseurl}}{{page.article.next.url}}).

-The Images section is a collection of content images that we will use in our product.
+The Images section in our page is a collection of content images that we will use in our product.

-{% include_code _code/addcontent.html section2 %}

 Content images are critical to conveying the meaning of the page.
-Think of images used in newspaper articles.
+Think of them like the images used in newspaper articles.

 {% include_code _code/addimages.html images html %}